leon-thomm/Ryven/docs/README.md

 ## Threading And Timers

 The _removing()_ method is being called when a node gets removed from the flow.
-This is only important for node instances that autonomously run independent computations like threads or timers.
+This is only important for nodes that autonomously run independent computations like threads or timers.
 These should all be stopped in this method.

 This applies on the normal node class as well as on all the widgets classes, these have _removing()_ too.

 ## Programming Widgets

 The possibility to program custom widgets for the nodes is one of the core concepts.
-A node instance can have a main widget which sits either between or under the ports, and every data input of a node instance can have a widget too.
+A node can have a main widget which sits either between or under the ports, and every data input of a node can have a widget too.
 All widget classes must be stated in the NodeManager (whether it has a main widget and every custom input widget in the 'Input Widgets' area).
 When saving the node in a package, the NodeManager will then create template files (_METACODE_) for all these widgets, just like for the node intance class.
 To program the widgets, simply edit these metacode files.
 A widget is a QWidget.
 So you need to know, how to program Qt code which is why I won't cover that in detail.
 If you are not familiar with Qt but you have already worked with other GUI libraries, getting into PySide2 (aka 'Qt for Python') is not very difficult I guess.
 If you didn't, ignore that feature and just use standard widgets.

-### Access Parent Node Instance
+### Access Parent Node

-In both types of widgets, you can access the parent node instance via
+In both types of widgets, you can access the parent node via

 > self.parent_node_instance